b-lukaszuk/BS_wJ_eng/contents/recursion.md

 6
 ```

-Although difficult to imagine `recSum` works equally well for broader range of
+Although difficult to imagine `recSum` works equally well for a bit broader range of
 numbers.

 ```jl